Variance Estimation for Tree Order Restricted Models: Simulation Studies for Some Unresolved Cases

 \section{Simulation Studies for Some Unresolved Cases}

-In this section we perform a simulation study to explore the asymptotic behaviour of $\hs$ under some conditions which are not covered by the results in Section \ref{subsec:results}.
-In particular, we consider the following three situations: \begin{enumerate} \item We check if the CLT holds when $\ns_0=\ns=m$.
+In this section we perform a simulation study to explore two sets of properties of $\hs$.
+First is its asymptotic behaviour under some conditions which are not covered by the results in Section \ref{subsec:results}.
+Second, we consider its bias and variance for finite $s$ and compare them with that of $\hu$ described in Section \ref{sec:ub}.

+The following three situations are not covered by the results in Section \ref{subsec:results}. \begin{enumerate} \item We check if the CLT holds when $\ns_0=\ns=m$.
 Theorem \ref{thm:asf} we know that $\hs$ is inconsistent for $\sigma^2$ in this case. \item We check if CLT holds when $\ns_0=\ns=(\log s)^2$.
 Notice that in this case, $\Ns=(s+1)(\log s)^2$ and from Theorem \ref{thm:general} it follows that $\hs$ is consistent for $\sigma^2$ in this case.
 However, $s/\sqrt{\Ns}\not\rightarrow 0$, so the CLT cannot be derived from Theorem \ref{thm:general}. \item Asymptotic behaviour of $\hs$, when $\ns_0=O(s)$ and $\ns$ remains bounded is not covered by any result considered above.
 In this case even the consistency of $\hm_0$ is not known, though it is bounded below with high probability \citep{chaudhuri_perlman_jspi_2007}. \end{enumerate}

 In the simulation study for simplicity we assume all $\mu_i$, $i\ge 0$ to be equal, which is equivalent to assuming $\mu=(0,0,\ldots,0)$.
 We assume $\sigma^2=1$.
 In order to study the asymptotic behaviour for large values of $s$, we consider $s=10$, $50$, $100$, $500$, $1000$, $5000$, $10000$.
 The presented results are based on $2500$ repetitions for each population size $s$.